tulasiram58827/deepform/README.md

 ### Summary
 While all the data (training and test) for this project was originally raw PDFs, downloadable from the [FCC website](https://publicfiles.fcc.gov/) with up to 100,000 PDFs per election year, the training data consists of some 20,000 of these PDFs, drawn from three different election years.

-The first components of the training data are three label manifests for these three election years (2012, 2014 and 2020), each of which is a .csv of .tsv.
+The first components of the training data are three label manifests for these three election years (2012, 2014 and 2020), each of which is a .csv or .tsv.
 Each label manifest contains a column of file IDs (called slugs) from that year and columns containing labels for each of the fields of interest for each document.
 The label manifests for 2012 and 2014 contain additional columns not used in this project.

 The second component of the training data is a set of approximately 20,000 .parquet files, one for each OCR'd PDF.
 The .parquet files are each named with the document slug and contain all of that document's tokens and their geometry on the page.
 Geometry is given in 1/100ths of an inch.